JackDougherty/jack-site/_pages/educ309.md

 - Ibram X. Kendi, *How to Be an Antiracist* (One World/Random House, 2019), <https://books.google.com/books?id=lbqkDwAAQBAJ>, introduction and chapter 1.
 - Kelefa Sanneh, “The Fight to Redefine Racism,” *The New Yorker*, August 12, 2019, <https://www.newyorker.com/magazine/2019/08/19/the-fight-to-redefine-racism>.
 - Annette Lareau, "Chapter 1: Concerted Cultivation" in *Unequal Childhoods: Class, Race, and Family Life, Second Edition* (University of California Press, 2003/2011,  <https://www-jstor-org.ezproxy.trincoll.edu/stable/10.1525/j.ctt1ppgj4>.
+- Presentation slides in class: [How Do We Define Race and Social Class?](https://docs.google.com/presentation/d/1x31N1OEfzrPyBBMv9BSx2mzHtOxADb91QQ0I-EuQh6M/)
+- Discuss: What are successful strategies to facilitate a discussion that deepens our understanding of the readings?
+- Assign discussion facilitators for Sept 17, 19, 24, 26th
+- Housekeeping: CITI online training, photocopy funds
 - Schedule day/time for class to meet for dinner & discussion at instructor's home _______

 ### Thur Sept 12: How Have Others Researched Race and Class at Trinity?